 The AHS is expected to cost $15 million.
 The cost of treating the Grand River and its tributaries with lampricide would be $1.9 million per year, in perpetuity.
 Thus, the AHS will pay for itself in less than a decade and will last at least 50 years.
-The Great Lakes Fishery Commission, which receives funds for the AHS from Congress and from the GLRI, will pay for the construction; no private funds are anticipated for the AHS portion of the Grand River Restoration project.
-The remainder of project funding for the Grand River Restoration Project will come a mix of local private donors and local, state, and federal sources.
+The Great Lakes Fishery Commission, which receives funds for the proposed AHS from Congress and from the GLRI, will pay for the construction; no private funds are anticipated for the AHS portion of the Grand River Restoration project.
+The remainder of project funding for the Grand River Restoration Project will come from a mix of private donors and local, state, and federal sources.
 GRWW hopes to raise approximately $20 million from private resources and $10 million from state and local governmental resources.